Half Portions, Double Enjoyment!

 This happens because your mind gets used to the concept of ‘waste’.
 Once you accept that it’s okay to leave a significant portion of food on your plate uneaten, it will stop mattering how big that portion is.
 You’ll be just as comfortable to leave three-quarters on the plate.

-Nowadays, I easily stop eating after just one or two mouthfuls of tiramisu, cheesecake, or whatever I was craving to eat just minutes before.
+Nowadays, I easily stop eating after just one or two mouthfuls of tiramisu, cheesecake, or whatever I have a craving for.
+I’ve found that this is one of the key steps to be happy.

-I’m happy because I experienced a delicious taste, and also happy staring at the remainder on the plate, knowing that I don’t really need all that inside me since I’ve already milked the most gratifying first couple of bites.
+I’m happy because I experienced a delicious taste.
+I’m also happy to see the remainder on the plate.
+I don’t really need all that inside me since I’ve already milked the most gratifying first couple of bites.

 Now is this the perfect way to cut calories or what?